1. Identify your build site and verify your financing options.

 5. Upon approval of the program laid out by Alchemy and your General Contractor, continue on to the Schematic Design and Construction Documentation Phases.

-While Alchemy is well known for our work of the weeHouse, as an architecture firm Alchemy can design a custom project specifically for you.
+While Alchemy is well known for our work of the weeHouse, Alchemy can design a custom project specifically for you.
 Custom projects may utilize modular elements in a custom design, but often are built on-site by licensed local builders.
 Custom projects don’t necessarily have to be more expensive than modular (weeHouse) projects, but they typically take more time and involve a larger team of people.
 Examples of Alchemy custom projects include the Blair BarnHouse, the Klocker House, and BarnHouse I & II.

 The weeHouse equation is similar to any building project: